berkeleygamelab/PictureYourself/README.md

     - [slick.js](http://kenwheeler.github.io/slick/) for the background chooser carousel
     - [bootstrap](http://getbootstrap.com/) for modals and various other DOM elements

+## Environment variables
+You will find, littered throughout the code, reference to environment variables (e.g. `ENV["FEED_EDIT_TOKEN"]`).
+In order to avoid leaking private info, we use
+`dotenv` gem to store all our environment variables in `.env` file in root directory.
+Go ahead and create this file on your local machine, and contact dmitriskj@gmail.com to get all the environment variables.

+NOTE!
+If you're going to be deploying to a new server instance, you will need to copy these environment variables.
+I recommend creating `~/.profile` file on that server and entering `export FEED_EDIT_TOKEN='xyz'`.

 ## Troubleshooting
 - Occasionally, closing shotgun (Control-C) will hang, causing the port to be unusable in the future.
 To fix this, run `shotgun -p <port number> picture_yourself.rb`